Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 1. Source code editing.
 2. Build and fix compile/link time errors and warnings.
 3. Debug.
-This will make MyDE a standalone IDE for building EngageUI apps based on wxWidgets.
+This will make EngageIDE a standalone IDE for building EngageUI apps based on wxWidgets.

 ## EngageUI & WIMP mix and match
 Since an EngageUI is implemented entirely within a wxWindow subclass,